Twitter, Inc.: Post-acquisition

 According to a November 2022 report from Media Matters for America, Twitter had lost half of its top 100 advertisers, which spent $750 million on ads in 2022.
 Advertising research firm Standard Media Index said advertiser spending on Twitter declined 55% in November year-on-year, and declined 71% in December, despite those holiday months typically seeing higher ad spending.

 By December 2022, Musk's family office privately sought to sell new shares valued at his original acquisition price of $54.20, amid turmoil among users and advertisers, and debt payments approaching.
 Musk's money manager wrote to investors that in recent weeks the family office had received "numerous inbound requests to invest in Twitter."
 The Wall Street Journal reported in January 2023 that talks had been held to raise up to $3 billion to pay down some of the $13 billion in bank debt incurred in the deal, which includes a $3 billion high interest rate bridge loan.
 Musk denied the report, saying, "corpo media shills clearly have their marching orders to write hit pieces on me these days."
+The Journal reported in October 2023 that the seven major banks that provided the $13 billion loan had been unable to follow the standard practice of quickly selling down their exposure to other banks, due to a lack of appetite for the debt since Musk took over.
+The banks expected to mark down the debt by at least 15% in order to sell it.

+In April 2023, Twitter, now under the ownership of Musk, designated National Public Radio as "US state-affiliated media", a label "that's typically been reserved for foreign media outlets that represent the official views of the government, like Russia's RT and China's Xinhua."
+This move by Twitter sparked a controversy and accusations of pro-Republican bias.
+In a statement to Variety, NPR president and CEO John Lansing condemned the decision.

+Twitter, Inc. was merged with X Corp. in April 2023.
+X Corp. itself was merged with Musk's startup xAI in March 2025, nearly 2 years later.

 Services

 Twitter

-Twitter is a social networking service on which users send and respond publicly or privately texts, images and videos known as "tweets".

-Former services
+Twitter was an American social networking service that was rebranded as X in 2023.
+Users could share concise text messages, images, and videos through "tweets" and engage with other users' content via likes or "retweets".